magento/devdocs/src/cloud/docker/docker-mftf.md

   - Cloud
 ---

-Magento CLoud Docker supports Functional Testing with [Magento Functional Testing Framework]({{site.baseurl}}/mftf/docs/introduction.html)
+In a Cloud Docker development environment, you can use the [Magento Functional Testing Framework]({{site.baseurl}}/mftf/docs/introduction.html) for Magento application testing.

 This means that you're able to run Functional Tests locally and target them on your Cloud Docker or remote instance.